Taking a screenshot of your device

 In this tip we'll go through how to set the default apps on your different devices.

-In this tip, we'll show you how to see your WiFi password directly on your iPhone.
+In this tip, we'll show you how to check what services you're subscribed to.